WHO WE ARE:

 INTERNSHIP JOB DESCRIPTIONS:

-ARTIST and EVENT MANAGEMENT: From helping out-of-town artists find the best craft cocktail to running programs from one venue to another, this internship will put you in the thick of running a 3-day, 4-venue, 20-artist festival.
+EVENT MANAGEMENT: From helping out-of-town artists find the best craft cocktail to running programs from one venue to another, this internship will put you in the thick of running a 3-day, 4-venue, 20-artist festival.
 Duties may include (but aren’t limited to), artist relations, volunteer coordination, communication between venues and artists / managers, develop and implement front-of-house practices, and last-minute problem solving.
+In 2018-19 our Event Management interns were in charge of planning and coordinating our Bookmans Previews as well as our Two-Minute-Preview Party.

 TECH: Fringe provides a tech for each of our venues.
 Each venue is home to 3-7 different shows in repertory.
 Each show has a unique set of technical needs.
 This is a great opportunity for someone to do some creative lighting, sound, and scenery set-up, while gaining an understanding of the needs of a touring artist.